AndrewFarley/websocket-chat-app/README.md

 # websocket-chat-app
 WebSocket Chat Application, This Chat app demonstrate how we can use HTML5 websocket api to communicate with server in real time.

+# Requirements
+You will need below programs on your machine in order to run this application.
+* Node JS
+* NPM
+* Any modern browser.

 # How to Install/Set up code on your PC

 * clone this repo